 It’s possible for the mason to be in a haste, or build a wall when conditions are not proper.
 He might not prepare adequately for the conditions he’s working in.
-He may throw lots of junk in the trench by the walls as it’s being built, and that can create issues later on.
-He may put the wrong size sill plate on the wall, creating lateral pressure on the wall, or he might back fill too soon after building the wall, while the concrete is still curing, and he could put the wrong sill plate on the wall.
+During construction, he may throw a lot of junk in the trench by the walls, causing issues later on.
+When he back fills the wall too soon after building the wall, the concrete is still curing, and he could put the wrong sill plate on the wall.

 Footers (the things your foundation sits on) may be built on loose material.
 It might expand or contract over time because of the weight on it, or you may be in an area with soils that move.
 In any case, settling results from the shifting.
 What you’ll see is cracks that develop from that settling.